joeavanzato/LogBoost/README.md

 Adding custom text-based files to the underlying database can be achieved using the -intelfile and -inteltype flags together.

-### TODOs
+### Feature TODOs
-* Add capability to 'flatten' JSON columns embedded within a CSV
-* Add JSON-logging parse capabilities
-* Add KV parsing capabilities
 * Add ability to specify multiple IP address column names when processing a variety of log types simultaneously.
+* Ensure there is no collision between embedded JSON keys and existing column names by re-mapping names.
-* Export inline to parquet instead of CSV
+* Maybe: Export inline to parquet instead of CSV

 ### Performance Considerations
 log2geo is capable of processing a large amount of data as all file processing is handled in separate goroutines - this means if you point it at a source directory containing 10,000 files, it is possible to spawn 10,000 individual goroutines depending on the -concurrentfiles setting.
 Additionally, the 'maxgoperfile' argument controls how many sub-routines are spawned to handle the batches for each individual file - therefore, if you had this set to 1, you would have 10k goroutines spawned at any given time - if you used 20 as is default, there would be upwards of 200,000 goroutines spawned assuming all file processing happened concurrently.